Rhyl1/Basra/README.md

 # The Basra Coffeeshop page

 Basra is a lively coffeeshop, located centrally in the city of The Hague, The Netherlands.
-For 30 years, it has provided quality products for its customers.
+For 30 years, it has provided quality cannabis products for its customers.
-The business has a current website, but needs a new one, since reopening after an extensive make-over.
+The business currently has an outdated website, so it needs a new one.

-I have used this project to provide this service: a relevant make-over of their current, out-dated,(in technique as well as styling) website.
-The primary goal will be providing the customer location and opening data at a first glance and promote a sensible use of their products, within the allowed legal scope.
+Because of the legal restrictions regarding the promotion of cannabis products, the primary goal of the website will be providing the customer location and opening data at a first glance.

 ## UX
 Balsamiq was used for the initial wireframe setup.